symcmf/symcmf/README.md

 0. Setup CMF site

     ```
-    ./app/setup.sh
+    bash app/setup.sh
     ```

-     > It will be run next commands:
+     > It will execute next commands:

 1. Create at least one site